 What’s On… The Flower Show and Village Society events

-Flower Show committee chair, Caroline Dowling said: "We have been so fortunate to use Holmwood’s field over the years and greatly appreciated the hospitality of Jerry Hall and her predecessors – the Marks family, the Talfourd Cooks and the Makowers, who have all welcomed us.
+"We have been so fortunate to use Holmwood’s field over the years and greatly appreciated the hospitality of Jerry Hall and her predecessors – the Marks family, the Talfourd Cooks and the Makowers, who have all welcomed us.

-“Now we have new hosts, Tristan and Jemma Phillimore, who have offered us the chance to try out a different site for this much-loved village event and again we’re extremely grateful.
-We hope everyone gets behind this exciting opportunity and fully supports the Flower and Dog Show this year.
+“Now we have new hosts, Tristan and Jemma Phillimore, who have offered us the chance to try out a different site for this much-loved village event.
+Taking part in the Flower Show in one way or another is so much part of life in Binfield Heath.

 The show then moved between Coppid Hall, Crowsley Park, Shiplake House and Holmwood until the start of the First World War.
 It returned in the 1940s as part of a wartime fund-raising gymkhana and settled into the Flower Show field when the Makower family lived at Holmwood.
 The forerunner to the Flower Show committee was an enthusiastic group of head gardeners from the larger houses around.
-Since then, only one year was missed – in the 2020 pandemic.
+Since then, only one year has been missed – in the 2020 pandemic.

 From its earliest beginnings, the Flower Show, like other local summer festivals, encouraged people to cultivate their gardens.
 At its heart lay the still enthusiastically contested competition of fruit, flowers, and vegetables, now affiliated to the RHS.
 It soon included home baking as well as arts and crafts sections.
 Local people from miles around and of all ages took part – and still do.

 The produce show grew to include sports, games and stalls.
 There were cricket matches and, later, a tug-of-war between the five pubs which flourished in the village.
 Farmers gave tractor rides and showed shire horses and later, a vintage car display became popular.
-The Woodley Concert Band long ago replaced the original military band of the Oxfordshire Hussars.
-Punch and Judy shows, treasure hunts, children's fancy dress, hoopla stalls, splat-the-rat and painting competitions were introduced and still come and go.
-The Dog Show, linked to Crufts, is now a highlight of the day.

-Binfield Heath 75th anniversary Flower Show in pictures
+Binfield Heath 2025 Flower Show in pictures

 Photos courtesy of Vin Willgoss